CSSE6400/P01-UniBasement/docs/HANDSHAKE.md

 ```
 [
   {
-    questionid: Integer - The id for the question, used for database i.e. 1
+    questionId: Integer - The id for the question, used for database i.e. 1
-    questiontext: String - The year the exam took place i.e. What is 2 + 2 in Python3
+    questionText: String - The year the exam took place i.e. What is 2 + 2 in Python3
-    questiontype: String - The type of the exam i.e. Multiple Choice
+    questionType: String - The type of the exam i.e. Multiple Choice
-    questionpng: BYTEA - A picture of the exam question
+    questionPNG: String - A url to an image associated with the question
   }
 ]
 ```